 - Preparation :

-- First of all it is essential to have a 3D file obtained thanks to 3D design software in .STEP or .STL format
+- First of all, it is essential to have a 3D file obtained with 3D design software (CAD).

-- This file is then processed and cut by us into thin slices (depending on the possible layer thickness).
+- This file is then processed by our cutting software (depending on the possible layer thickness) to prepare each layer.
 The manufacturing supports are generated and associated with the part.
 These supports serve as scaffolding for manufacturing.

 - Construction :